-I did not write this originally; the little gem came to me by email from a good friend of mine.
-I found it so hilarious I fell out of the chair several times holding my stomach and wiping the tears out of my eyes from the laughter.
-Once I regained my composure I spiced it up a little by adding a few lines, some rewriting, and corrections to make it read a little smoother.
+[Bloggers Note: I did not write this article, it came to me via email from a friend with an unknown author.
+While reading it I fell out of the chair several times holding my stomach and wiping the tears out of my eyes from the laughter.
+I found it so hilarious that once I regained my composure I spiced it up a little.
+I added a few lines, some rewriting, and corrections to make it read a little smoother.

 Texas Chili Cook-Off